An easy guide to the basics of plumbing drain systems

 FAQ

-Clogs may be caused by hair build-up or soap scum, food particles or any other particles.
+Clogs may be caused by hair build-up or soap scum, food particles, or other debris.

-Do I need to use chemical drain cleaners to remove blockages?
+Can I use chemical drain cleaners to get rid of blockages?

-What can I tell when my plumbing drain is leaking?
+How can I tell whether my drain in my plumbing is leaking?